Marko-Ivanovski/apx-solutions-project/README.md

 # APX Solutions Internship Resume Parser Project

 A Next.js 16 + TypeScript + Tailwind 4 web app that lets recruiters upload a resume PDF and instantly view structured candidate information.
-The backend extracts text server-side, sends it to Google’s Gemini API for parsing, validates the response with Zod, and renders clean cards for name, email, education, skills, and a short experience summary.
+The backend extracts text server-side, sends it to Google’s Gemini API for parsing, validates the response with Zod, and renders clean cards for name, email, number education, projects, skills, and a short experience summary.

 ## Features
 - Upload any PDF resume with drag-and-drop or file picker.